► The latest Brexit car industry news

 The latest Brexit-related car industry news

-Ford went on record saying that a no-deal Brexit would be 'catastrophic' for the UK arm of its business and is reportedly ramping up plans to relocate or minimise its English workforce.
+Ford is on record saying that a no-deal Brexit would be 'catastrophic' for the UK arm of its business and is reportedly ramping up plans to relocate or minimise its English workforce.

 How could a no-deal Brexit cripple UK car production?

-The UK’s automotive industry is under serious threat from the ‘wrong’ Brexit.
-So what could happen to car companies, to dealers and to the cars we buy when we exit the EU on Friday 29 March 2019?
+It's clear the UK’s automotive industry is under serious threat from the ‘wrong’ Brexit.
+So what could happen to car companies, to dealers and to the cars we buy when we exit the EU on 31 October 2019?

 Right now, unless the government somehow appeases everyone and scores a great deal from the EU, it’s looking pretty gloomy, especially for the 856,000 employed in the business across the UK.